What is a GRC?

 You must intend to live as your gender identity for the rest of your life

-The change is expected to be permanent.
+The change is permanent.
 It is possible to reverse a GRC but this would require applying for a new GRC which has requirements that would take several years to meet.

 If you are currently married or in a civil partnership, obtaining a GRC may annul your marriage or civil partnership.
 See below for more details.

 Why might I want a Gender Recognition Certificate?

 The process of obtaining a Gender Recognition Certificate (GRC) allows you to change the gender listed on your birth certificate to either “female” or “male”, provided you meet the requirements of the Gender Recognition Panel (GRP).

 - it changes which marriage laws apply to you (e.g. whether you would be able to apply for a civil partnership), and may cause you to need to obtain a new marriage or civil partnership certificate

 - it may change whether you would be housed in a women’s prison or a men’s prison